 Four conditions must be met before revenue can be recognized: (i) there is persuasive evidence that an arrangement exists; (ii) delivery has occurred or service has been rendered; (iii) the price is fixed or determinable; and (iv) collection is reasonably assured.
-The Company records a provision for sales returns and claims based upon historical experience.
-Actual returns and claims in any future period may differ from the Company's estimates.
+The Company records a provision for claims based upon historical experience.
+Actual claims in any future period may differ from the Company's estimates.
 During its early years, the Company's limited revenue was derived from the sale of our reusable product line.
-The Company's current business plan focuses on per-use leasing of the shipping container and added-value services that will be used by us to provide an end-to-end and cost-optimized shipping solution.
+The Company's current business plan focuses on per-use leasing of the shipping container and value-added services that will be used by us to provide an end-to-end and cost-optimized shipping solution.